Call the Ships to Port

 He stared down at the bar counter and wanted to be sick.
 Why couldn’t he matter to anyone without pulling a stunt like that?
 Why was he always slipping back to being nothing?

 “Who says I’m having a mental breakdown?”
-Kohao asked, scowling when his voice came out too dry, too close to a croak.
+Kato asked, scowling when his voice came out too dry, too close to a croak.
 He cleared his throat.
 “Why do you come here often?”

-Storm snorted into her drink.
-“Mm, fair, fair,” she said as she regained her composure; “So why are you here tonight, then?”
+Storm snorted into their drink.
+“Mm, fair, fair,” they said; “So why are you here tonight, then?”

 “I dunno.
 Fucking moping,” he sighed, knowing how pathetic the whole thing would seem if said aloud, “I have this unfortunate habit of over-inflating my importance in people's lives and then getting decked by reality.”
-He half-expected Storm to scoff pityingly at him at the end of his sentence, but she didn't; instead she took another gulp of her drink and tapped her fingers against the glass.
+He half-expected Storm to scoff pityingly at him at the end of his sentence, but they didn't; instead they took another gulp of their drink and tapped their fingers against the glass.

 "Been there.
 Let me finish this, then we can get out of here, yeah?"

-Kohao stared at her.
+Kato stared at them.
 “Uh.
 ‘Get out of here?’
-I don’t...I don’t usually sleep with women, if that’s...you know,” he said awkwardly.
-Storm rolled her eyes as she finished her drink.
+I don’t...I don’t think that’s a great idea, I mean, ‘Key is home, and isn’t Athena?
+If that’s...you know,” he said awkwardly.
+Storm rolled their eyes as they finished their drink.

 “Yeah, ‘get out of here.’
 As in, we could find your sulky ass some fresh air and new scenery.
-I'm not gunning to fuck you.
-But also, ya know, genderfluid here, so check yourself: Maybe you do wanna sleep with me.
+I'm not trying to fuck you.
+I don’t hate myself that much.
 Now c'mon."
-She stood up and offered the bartender her credit card, then glanced over her shoulder and gave Kohao a pointed eyebrow-raise that clearly said "Well?"
+They stood up and offered the bartender their credit card, then glanced over their shoulder and gave Kato a pointed eyebrow-raise that clearly said "Well?"

-They wandered to a small city park a short distance from the bar rather than heading back to his apartment or calling a cab to hers.
-They both seemed rather caught up in their own heads, but Kohao felt aware of how obvious his agitation was.
+They wandered to a small city park a short distance from the bar rather than heading back to the apartment complex.
+They both seemed rather caught up in their own heads, but Kato felt aware of how obvious his agitation was.
 He checked his phone incessantly, resisting the urge to double-text anyone, hating his friends for not knowing instinctively how much pain he was in.
-He rubbed the back of his head too vigorously, too often, and Storm glanced over and raised an eyebrow every time he got fed up with his own thoughts and gave himself a few swift hits to the leg.
+He rubbed the back of his head too vigorously, too often, and Storm glanced over and raised an eyebrow when he finally got fed up with his own internal bullshit and gave himself a few swift hits to the leg.

-He sat down on the curb beside her at the park and tried to keep himself in check as they smoked together, but she offered him a comforting glance and the familiarity seared like fire.
+He sat down on the curb beside them at the park and tried to keep himself in check as they smoked together, but they offered him another glance, a knowing one, and the familiarity seared like fire.
 With everything going on inside him that night, the last thing he wanted to feel was burned, and a choked, bitter, tearful sound escaped his clenched teeth.
-He knew better than to hope Storm hadn't heard it, and sure enough, she raised her eyebrows in concern.
+He knew better than to hope Storm hadn't heard it, and sure enough, they raised their eyebrows again.

-"What's up?" she asked, turning to face him more fully.
+"What's up?" they asked, turning to face him more fully.

 "Maybe I talk too much, Storm," he said, "Maybe that's what it is.
 I talk so much that now it's too fucking exhausting to acknowledge anything I fucking say."

-Storm was looking at him with something that could have been apprehensive sympathy, but she seemed uncharacteristically cautious—like maybe by now she’d figured out he was an emotional landmine and she ought to tread carefully.
+Storm was looking at him with something that flirted with sympathy but read just on the side of apprehensive—like maybe by now they’d figured out he was an emotional landmine and they ought to tread carefully.
 He put his forehead to his knees and pretended he wasn't crying.
 Or having a total meltdown.

-"Yeah, not yet," Kohao said, hating how petulant he sounded, "But just wait.
+"Yeah, not yet," Kato said, hating how petulant he sounded, "But just wait.
 You'll get tired of sitting smoking on the curb with an emotional deadweight eventually."

-Kohao let her words sink in, and found them comforting in some strange way.
-It was too open-ended and noncommittal to be a lie, and despite how desperate he was for someone to cling to, he knew his own vice-grip tended to shatter any promised permanence anyway, so the lack of it paradoxically seemed more stable than its presence would have.
+Kato let their words sink in, and found them comforting in some strange way.
+Despite how desperate he was for someone to cling to, he knew his own vice-grip tended to shatter any promised permanence anyway, so the lack of it paradoxically seemed more stable than its presence would have.
 He knew he could trust an absence of something.
 Eventually he managed to sit up, and swiped the back of his hand over his eyes.

 "Yeah.
 Okay.
 That sounds...That sounds good."

-She gave him a gentle shoulder-nudge that reminded him of Athena.
+They gave him a shoulder-nudge that reminded him of Athena.
 "See?
 There ya go."

 “...Why do you try so hard with me, Storm?” he asked after a couple minutes passed in silence, echoing their very first conversation.
 “Like...you could just go home.”